 “Do you have a King?”

-He stares at you seriously.
+He stares at me seriously.
 “We’ve the Imperium.
 And the district governor they’ve appointed.”
 He swallows hard.
 “You have been gone awhile, haven’t you, One-Eye?”

-You nod.
-“Not sure I was supposed to come back,” you mumble.
+I nod.
+“Not sure I was supposed to come back,” I murmur.

-Gormund regards you seriously from across the fireplace.
+Gormund regards me seriously from across the fireplace.
 When he speaks, his voice is grating.
 Like he’s taken a drag of a cigarette.

-(You know what those words convey.
-The action is foreign to you.)
+(I know what those words convey.
+The action itself is foreign to me.)

 “Well,” he says, “My daughter saw to it you did.
 Best get some sleep.
 I’ll watch for Swarm.
 Keep the fire going and we’ll be fine.
 I’ll wake you in the morning.”

-“You should let me take a watch,” you tell Gormund.
+“You should let me take a watch,” I tell Gormund.

 “You should do as I say, boy.”
 There’s a goading edge to his voice, barely sheathed.
-You don’t want to argue with him.
-Your head’s still spinning.
-You’re still tired.
-You still have so many questions that swirl through your mind as darkness plays across your vision and sleep takes you as you curl into Gormund’s timber-smelling cloak.
+But I don’t want to argue with him.
+My head is still spinning.
+I’m still tired.
+I still have so many questions that swirl through my mind as darkness plays across my vision and sleep takes me as I curl up into Gormund’s timber-smelling cloak.

 * * *

 He’s slumped against the bottom of a hill, his cuirass is bloodied and one arm is swollen and disjointed.
-The man sees you two from across the path, and signals for you and Gormund to stop.
+The man sees me two from across the path, and signals for Gormund and I to stop.

-Gormund tells you to stay where you are.
+Gormund tells me to stay where I am.
 “Watch,” he says, “But don’t come any closer.”

-You did, eyes wide at the sight of the dying man.
-Shatter shards of memory stab into your brain.
+I do, eyes wide at the sight of the dying man.
+Shatter shards of memory stab into my brain.
 A million deaths.
-A million memories to remember.
+A million-million memories to remember.
 All too familiar.

 Gormund tramps off the path, drawing his half-moon axe, and crouches at the foot of the hill where the man lays wounded.
 He inspects his wounds.
 The man has cut down to the collarbone, and every breath wept blood.
-You’re familiar with this red-weeping.
+I’m familiar with this red-weeping.
 Vaguely familiar.
-You push the thoughts from your mind.
+I push the thoughts from my mind.

 “That’s not going to get better,” Gormund says.
 The man nods.
 “What did you in, soldier?”